Cohomological Twisting of 2-Linearization and Extended TQFT: ETQFT by 2-Linearization

 \subsection{The 3D Untwisted Dijkgraaf-Witten Model as ETQFT}

-Now we consider the case of $\iiiCob$, and another special case of this ETQFT construction.
-Given a gauge group $G$, the Dijkgraaf-Witten (DW) model \cite{DW}is a topological gauge theory, involving flat $G$-connections on manifolds.
+Now we will consider the three-dimensional case in particular.
+Given a gauge group $G$, the DW model \cite{DW} is a topological gauge theory, involving flat $G$-connections on manifolds.
 For Lie groups, this theory is related to the Chern-Simons theory, but our interest here is for finite groups.
 The general theory of Lie groups can be understood from finite groups and simply connected Lie groups.
 This is because, as described by \cite{DW}, the finite groups occur in exact sequences as either the group of components, or the fundamental group, of Lie groups (which can thus be used to reduce a general Lie group first to a connected, then a simply-connected, one).

 TQFTs equivalent to the DW model are often defined as invariants for triangulated manifolds, found by considering compatible $G$-colorings of the (directed) edges.
 This is done, for example, by Yetter \cite{yettqft}, and in discussion in the chapter on TQFT of the unpublished notes by Porter \cite{menagerie}, which also discuss an extension to categorical groups.
 Yetter showed that one can obtain an invariant of manifolds which is independent of triangulation via a colimit over all triangulations.